cgbur/whisp/README.md

    are handled gracefully, and retries are automatic when possible.

 2. **Minimal**: Resource intensive tools with many features and poor execution are not useful.
-Whisp will be lightweight and unobtrusive.
+Whisp is lightweight and unobtrusive.
 It will do this one thing, and do it well.

-3. **Secure**: Handling API keys, voice data, and registering a global hotkey to enable recordings are not only security concerns but also require a lot of trust in a tool from the internet.
-Whisp handles your data with best practices, but in terms of trust, the best you can do is review the source and build it yourself.
+3. **Secure**: Handling API keys, voice data, and registering a global hotkey to enable recordings is a lot of power to give to a randomly downloaded tool.
+Whisp is open source, and designed to be simple and readble.

 ## Status